Tag

 Views: 32

-The best co-op , were where began.
+The best co-op games on PC, PCs were where multiplayer gaming began.
 While consoles stole the spotlight for a while by allowing multiple people to easily play on one system together, PCs have always taken the lead in providing players with the most options for multiplayer gaming.
-Most of the time, people come to PCs for competitive action, and there are a ton of options for those looking to go head-to-head in just about any genre imaginable, but there’s also a wealth of high-quality and unique experiences that focus on cooperation.
+Most of the time, people come to PCs for competitive , and there are a ton of options for those looking to go head-to-head in just about any genre imaginable, but there’s also a wealth of high-quality and unique experiences that focus on cooperation.

 Tiny Tina’s Wonderlands